Michael Jackson Fans React To Shocking Allegations In ‘Leaving Neverland’

 The reaction on social media was overwhelming, with viewers on both sides of the debate weighing in with their opinions on Michael, Wade, James, and the stunning allegations the men have made against the late singer.

-While many of Jackson’s loyal fans still defend him as misunderstood to this day, many viewers spoke out in disgust and disbelief over the contents of the documentary, throwing their support to Robson and Safechuck, while criticizing their parents and the other adults who allowed them to be in that situation as young boys.
+While many of Jackson’s loyal fans still defend him as misunderstood to this day, many viewers spoke out in disgust and disbelief over the contents of the documentary, throwing their support to Robson and Safechuck while criticizing their parents and the other adults who allowed them to be in that situation as young boys.

 “It’s amazing how brainwashed MJ fans are even now.
 I believe Wade & Jimmy.
 MJ was not a saint or God he was a fallible human being just as capable of evil as anyone else,” one viewer tweeted.